Entries to the 2014 Tony Sale Award for computer conservation are now welcomed.

 The Tony Sale Award, managed by the Computer Conservation Society and sponsored by Google was set up to recognise achievements in the growing area of computer conservation.
 Tony Sale, perhaps best known for leading the team that rebuilt the Colossus computer, helped establish the Computer Conservation Society, co-founded The National Museum of Computing and was a key figure in starting the campaign to save Bletchley Park in the early 1990s.

-Rachel Burnett, who chaired the panel of judges and is Chair of the Computer Conservation Society, said: "We were delighted by the quality and variety of the entries to this the first year of the Tony Sale Award.
+Rachel Burnett, who chaired the panel of judges in 2012 and is Chair of the Computer Conservation Society, said: "We were delighted by the quality and variety of the entries for the 2012 Tony Sale Award.
 The nominations clearly developed the idea of computer archaeology and their exciting diversity made the task of judging very challenging!

 Dr Link said: "I feel extremely honoured to officially step into the footsteps of a Colossus as bright and wonderful as Tony Sale.
 I am most grateful for the recognition of my work and I thank the members of the Computer Conservation Society, without whom the project, and the fun connected with it, would not have been possible."

 Peter Barron, Director of External Relations at Google, which sponsored the Award, said: "It's important that we preserve not only the memories, but also the machines, if we are truly to understand and learn from our computing heritage.
 Google is delighted to support this award to recognise the unsung heroes who invest their time and skill to bring computers of the past back to life.
 Congratulations to all who took part."

 Other nominations for the 2012 Tony Sale Award were:

 - DEC PDP1 restoration led by Dag Spicer of the Computer History Museum in California, USA: a computer restoration project of Digital Equipment Corporation (DEC)’s first computer.